Phpcraft/core/README.md

 ### That's it!

-You can now use `php client.php help` and `php proxy.php help` to view the usage for the client and proxy, respectively.
+Use `php client.php help` to view the usage for the client.

-The client has built-in commands; type `.help` in it for more information.
+It also has built-in commands; type `.help` in it for more information.

 ### Updating

-To update Phpcraft, the client, the proxy, and their dependencies:
+To update Phpcraft, the client, and their dependencies:

 ```Bash
 git stash